dldemoks/Diafan/README.md

 Diafan
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки скачайте все файлы.
+To install, download all the files.
-Далее следуйте инструкции.
+Then follow the instructions.

-Поддержка версии CMS Diafan 5.4 - 6.0
+Support for CMS Diafan 5.4 - 6.0